UK’s silicon photonics consortium welcomes £4.8 million boost to R&D

 Dr Rickman asserts research in this area is moving at a rapid pace.

-“In the very near future, this game-changing, disruptive technology will soon have a huge impact on the future architecture design of large data centres; improve the power and compute capacity of new consumer devices and provide robust sensing solutions in a variety of industry sectors, such as autonomous vehicles and biomedical,” says Dr Rickman.
+“In the very near future, this game-changing, disruptive technology will soon have a huge impact on the future architecture design of large data centers; improve the power and compute capacity of new consumer devices and provide robust sensing solutions in a variety of industry sectors, such as autonomous vehicles and biomedical,” says Dr Rickman.

 “All this at dramatically lower cost and with considerably less power requirements.”